top of page

 3) Fuel Economy.

 The biggest expense of all the variable costs for an owner-operator is fuel, but it's also the most controllable.
-To get your best fuel economy means overcoming four things: air resistance, rolling resistance, gravity and habits.
+Getting your best fuel economy means overcoming four things: air resistance, rolling resistance, gravity, and habits.
 You can address these and lower your fuel costs with the helpful advice listed below.

 • Preventative Maintenance.
 When done on a regular basis, this can cut your maintenance costs in half.
 By reducing equipment failures on the road and spending less time in the shop on those repairs, you will save both time and money.
-It can also lower fuel cost through better miles per gallon by simply checking your tires, filters, cooling system and clutch.
-Keep up on your oil changes and also keep a good record of all maintenance on your tuck, as this will be beneficial to you and the resale value for your vehicle.
+It can also lower fuel costs through better miles per gallon by simply checking your tires, filters, cooling system, and clutch.
+Keep up on your oil changes and also keep a good record of all maintenance on your tuck, as this will be beneficial to you and the resale value of your vehicle.

 • Reduce road resistance.
-At minimum of once a week, check the air pressure on your rigs 18 tires and fill them up to the manufacturer's specifications.
-Even though the trailer tires may belong to your carrier, the added cost to pull a trailer with underinflated tires is not worth it.
+At a minimum of once a week, check the air pressure on your rig's 18 tires and fill them up to the manufacturer's specifications.
+Even though the trailer tires may belong to your carrier, the added cost of pulling a trailer with underinflated tires is not worth it.

 • Deceleration.
-Using the throttle to slow down and coasting instead of braking is highly recommended.
-Much of the fuel you used to get up to speed is wasted when the brakes are applied.
-Follow at a safe distance to prevent from frequent braking.
+Using the throttle to slow down and coast instead of braking is highly recommended.
+Much of the fuel you use to get up to speed is wasted when the brakes are applied.
+Follow at a safe distance to prevent frequent braking.
 To avoid sudden reactions it is recommended by safety experts to keep a safe distance (around 12 seconds) behind the vehicle in front of you.
 Look ahead and anticipate changes in traffic to keep your momentum up.

 4) Controlling costs on the road.